THE IMPORTANCE OF REDUCING SLCPs

 Health Impact of SLCPs

 SLCPs contribute significantly to the global burden of disease by worsening air quality and driving climate-related health risks.
-Exposure to pollutants like black carbon, ozone, and methane-related byproducts leads to respiratory and cardiovascular illnesses, while warming-related impacts exacerbate heat stress, the spread of vector-borne diseases, and food insecurity.
+They lead so that it becomes They lead to respiratory and to respiratory and cardiovascular illnesses, while warming-related impacts exacerbate heat stress, the spread of vector-borne diseases, and food insecurity.

 Methane (CH₄)